Assignment administration workflow#

 Release assignment in workbook#

-How to release an assignment to students in the workbook is shown below:
+How to release an assignment to students in the workbook is shown below (note that this video includes a deprecated implementation of github dependabot):

-To release an assignment via github classroom, the workflow is shown below:
+To release an assignment via github classroom, the workflow is shown below ((note that this video includes a deprecated implementation of github dependabot):

 Which should then be followed by the same steps as shown above to add the assignment to the workbook.